Branes on the singular locus of the Hitchin system via Borel and other parabolic subgroups: Introduction

+We start by constructing a family of $\BBB$-branes and complex Lagrangian subvarieties (support of $\BAA$-branes) indexed by a topologically trivial line bundle $\Ll \to X$.
+Both lie over the locus of singular Hitchin fibres given by totally reducible spectral curves and both constructions involve the Borel subgroup $\B < \GL(n,\CC)$.

+We shall consider $\Car$, the locus of Higgs bundles whose structure group reduces to the Cartan subgroup $\C<\B$, as the support of our $\BBB$-brane.
+It is well known that this subvariety is naturally hyperholomorphic (being given by reduction of the structure group to a reductive subgroup), the novel point of this piece of work is the construction of different flat (hence hyperholomorphic) bundles, constructed from a chosen line bundle $\Ll\to X$.
+Our $\BBB$-brane $\CCar (\Ll)$ consists of $\Car$ equipped with this bundle.
+The image of $\Car$ under the Hitchin fibration $h(\Car)$ is the locus totally reducible spectral curves $\ol{X}_b$, making Schaub's spectral correspondence \cite{Schaub} explicit over this subset of the singular locus.

+We define as well a complex Lagrangian subvariety $\Uni(\Ll)$ consisting of Higgs bundles whose structure group reduces to $\B$, and whose associated graded bundle is constant and depends on $\Ll$.
+Thus, this complex Lagrangian subvariety depends on $\Ll\to X$, and, heuristically speaking, parametrizes Higgs bundles that reduce their structure group to the unipotent radical of $\B$.
+After specifying a flat bundle over $\Uni(\Ll)$, we shall obtain a $\BAA$-brane.

-To study the behaviour of $\CCar(\Ll)$ and $\UUni(\Ll)$ under mirror symmetry one would like to transform them under a fibrewise Fourier--Mukai transform.
-Since these branes are supported on the singular locus, the Hitchin fibers are not fine compactified Jacobians, and therefore a full Fourier--Mukai transform is not known to exist, not even after restricting ourselves to the open subset of the Cartan locus whose associated spectral curves are nodal.
-We can however define an ad-hoc Fourier--Mukai transform relating the generic loci of both branes.
-We expect that the weaker form of duality proven here would be induced from the global duality if a full Fourier--Mukai transform were to exist.
-In view of these results we conjecture that $\CCar(\Ll)$ and $\UUni(\Ll)$ are dual branes under mirror symmetry.
+To study the behaviour of $\CCar(\Ll)$ and $\Uni(\Ll)$ under mirror symmetry one would like to transform $\CCar(\Ll)$ under a Fourier--Mukai transform.
+These branes are supported on $h(\Car)$, included in the locus of (singular) reducible curves.
+Then, $\Car$ and $\Uni(\Ll)$ only intersect Hitchin fibers $h^{-1}(b) \cong \overline{\Jac}(\ol{X}_b)$ that are coarse compactified Jacobians, not fine, and therefore a full Fourier--Mukai transform is not known to exist, not even after restricting ourselves to the open subset of the Cartan locus whose associated spectral curves are nodal.
+Nevertheless, it is possible to construct a Poincar\'e sheaf over the moduli stack of torsion-free sheaves over reducible nodal curves although it is yet not known whether the associated integral functor is a derived equivalence or not.
+The restriction of this stacky Poincar\'e sheaf to the support of the stacky version of $\CCar(\Ll)$ and the Jacobian can be lifted to a sheaf on the corresponding schemes.
+We then define the associated integral functor

+Our main result (Corollary \ref{co support of the dual brane in the Hitchin fibre}) consists on checking that this functor relates the generic loci of both branes.